The Daisy Trust

 What They Don't Fund

-• Individual applicants (only registered organizations)
+• Individual applicants (only registered organisations)

 • Long-term projects or multi-year commitments